Remote Work Toolkit

 * What to Look For: Look for brands like Herman Miller, Steelcase, or Haworth.
 Even 10-year-old models are built to a higher standard than most new chairs under $200.

 * Key Features: Prioritize adjustable height, solid lumbar support, and adjustable armrests.
 A mesh back is a bonus for breathability.
 You can often find a used Steelcase Series 1 or similar model for $50-$80.
+If you want a deeper chair-only checklist, compare this with our budget ergonomic chair guide.

 Step 2: The Surface - Your Desk (~$50)